Helford, the River and The Riverside Boats

 Helford is situated on the east side of the Lizard Peninsula - a gloriously unspoilt and uncrowded part of Cornwall.
 As the UK's most southerly location, and with the influence of the Gulf Stream, the weather tends to be milder here than in the rest of Britain.

 The picturesque village is built around a Creek off the Helford River and enjoys restricted access to traffic, ensuring that it remains peaceful all year round.
-It is small and delightfully free from tourist shops, boasting only the real necessities i.e. The Shipwrights which has recently been refurbished by the new owners; a friendly shop selling local produce, deli items and staples; and the Sailing Club which we recommend guests join as temporary members, do call them on 01326 231006.
+It is small and delightfully free from tourist shops, boasting only the real necessities i.e. The Shipwrights which has recently been refurbished by the new owners; a friendly shop selling local produce, deli items and staples; the café, Holy Mackerel, is a gem and well worth a visit (it’s in the old chapel between The Riverside and the public car park) and the Sailing Club which we recommend guests join as temporary members, do call them on 01326 231006.

 The Helford River is tidal and taking to its waters is a magical experience.